Principles more valuable than profits.

 These shared values are upheld by the International Co-operative Alliance.

-We try to demonstrate our committment to these values and principles in everything we do, and here's just some of the ways our co-op's doing that:
+We try to demonstrate our commitment to these values and principles in everything we do, and here's just some of the ways our co-op's doing that:

 Members joining together and making a difference.
 Whether it’s supporting a national charity like British Red Cross or working in their local community.